Mommeeeh1/WizardworksSquares/README.md

 ## 📋 Overview

-This project is a technical assessment for Wizardworks that demonstrates full-stack development capabilities.
+This project demonstrates full-stack development capabilities.
 Users can add colored squares to a grid, with each square automatically positioned using a spiral algorithm and assigned a random color.
 All data is persisted via a RESTful API and survives page reloads.

 ## ✨ Features